AakashN2k03/Networking/DAY1.md

 Correct Person
 ```

-You need an address to make sure the letter reaches the correct destination.
+You need an address to ensure the letter reaches the correct destination.

 The same concept applies to computer networks.

-Imagine three computers:
+Imagine multiple computers connected to a network:

 ```text
 Computer A